-Scenario: Charles, who works for the Bureau of Land Management, recently welcomed his first child and is using 12 weeks of FMLA/PPL to care for the baby.
-Near the end of his use of FMLA/PPL, Charles' parents surprise him and his spouse by offering to babysit the baby so the couple can spend a week in Scotland searching for Nessie.
+Scenario: Charles, a Federal employee, recently welcomed his first child and is using 12 weeks of FMLA/PPL to care for the baby.
+Near the end of his use of FMLA/PPL, Charles's parents surprise him and his spouse by offering to babysit the baby so the couple can spend a week in Scotland searching for Nessie.
 Can Charles continue to use FMLA/PPL while he and his spouse are on vacation in Scotland?